 Messy Human

-I will expand beyond my stomping ground of tech and human rights to include other interests, including anthropology et al., grant-making & philanthropy, parenting & childrens’ books, poetry & graphic novels.
-Like any good geriatric millennial, I do not own a tv, but I am a fan of podcasts and mailinglist and will include my favorites here (see below).
+I will expand beyond my stomping ground of tech cultures and policy to include other interests, including anthropology, history, economics, grant-making & philanthropy, parenting & children’s books, poetry & graphic novels.
+Like any good geriatric millennial, I do not own a TV, but I am a fan of podcasts and mailinglist and will include my favorites here (see below).

 Thank you for making it to this page, and feel free to drop me a line if you have any recommendations, thoughts, comments, or concerns about being human or this messy page.